MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-4402.md

 # Aged Accounts Receivables Excel (report)

-The **Aged Accounts Receivables Excel** report shows aggregated ageing data based on customer ledger entries in an Excel workbook.
+The **Aged Accounts Receivables Excel** report shows aggregated aging data based on customer ledger entries in an Excel workbook.

-The data is aggregated and bucketed according to the ‘Aged as of' and ‘Period length' parameters in the reports request page.
-The aggregated data is summarised per the 2 global dimensions.
+The data is aggregated and bucketed according to the **Aged as of** and **Period length** parameters in the report's request page.
+The aggregated data is summarized for the two global dimensions.

 The report Excel workbook contains four worksheets that you can use to analyze your aged accounts receivables:

 - By period (LCY)
 - By Period (FCY)
 - Due by Currencies
 - CustomerAgingData

-Each worksheet represents a different dimension to your analysis.
+Each worksheet represents a different dimension for your analysis.

 [!INCLUDE [onedrive-excel-online](../includes/onedrive-excel-online.md)]

 > [!NOTE]
-> This report performs calculations when viewed in Excel online or when downloaded and opened on your computer.
-If you see a banner with a text about external data connections, you might need to choose the botton **Enable content** to load data.
-The report does not connect to any external data sources, all calculations are done in Excel with Power Query.
-In some cases (depending on the security configurations for your organization), you might also need to right-click on a pivot table in one of the worksheets and choose **Refresh** to see data in the reports.
+> This report does the calculations when you view it in Excel online, or when you download and open it.
+If a banner displays text about external data connections, you might need to choose the **Enable content** button to load data.
+The report doesn't connect to any external data sources.
+All calculations are done in Excel with Power Query.
+In some cases (depending on the security configurations for your organization), you might also need to right-click on a pivot table in one of the worksheets and choose **Refresh** to update data in the reports.

 ## By period (LCY) worksheet

-This worksheet shows amounts in local currency by customer and with the ability to see data grouped by a Year-Quarter-Month-Day hierachy on Due Date.
+This worksheet shows amounts in local currency by customer and with the ability to group data by a Year-Quarter-Month-Day hierarchy on the due date.

 With filters and slicers, you can zoom into a single customer or a group of customers.

 :::image type="content" source="../media/finance/excel-aged-accounts-receivable-By-period-(LCY).png" alt-text="Screenshot of the By period (LCY) worksheet":::

 ## By Period (FCY) worksheet

-This worksheet shows amounts in foreign currency by customer and with the ability to see data grouped by a Year-Quarter-Month-Day hierachy on Due Date.
+This worksheet shows amounts in foreign currency (FCY) by customer and with the ability to group data by a Year-Quarter-Month-Day hierarchy on the due date.

 With filters and slicers, you can zoom into a single customer or a group of customers.
-You can also filter by one or more Currency Codes, should you need this.
+You can also filter by one or more currency codes, if needed.

 :::image type="content" source="../media/finance/excel-aged-accounts-receivable-By-period-(FCY).png" alt-text="Screenshot of the By period (FCY) worksheet":::

 ## Due by Currencies worksheet

-This worksheet shows amounts by currency code and with the ability to see data grouped by a Year-Quarter-Month-Day hierachy on Due Date.
+This worksheet shows amounts by currency code and with the ability to group data by a Year-Quarter-Month-Day hierarchy on the due date.

 With filters and slicers, you can zoom into a single customer or a group of customers.
-You can also filter by one or more Currency Codes, should you need this.
+You can also filter by one or more currency codes, if needed.

 :::image type="content" source="../media/finance/excel-aged-accounts-receivable-Due-by-Currencies.png" alt-text="Screenshot of the Due by Currencies worksheet":::

 ## CustomerAgingData worksheet

 This worksheet shows the raw data used in the report.

 You can use this worksheet for data analysis assisted by built-in tools in Excel, such as [!INCLUDE [excel-copilot-name](../includes/excel-copilot-name.md)] or the What-if-analysis or Forecast Sheet tools.

 :::image type="content" source="../media/finance/excel-aged-accounts-receivable-CustomerAgingData.png" alt-text="Screenshot of the CustomerAgingData worksheet":::

-To learn more, go to [Get started with Copilot in Excel](https://support.microsoft.com/en-us/office/get-started-with-copilot-in-excel-d7110502-0334-4b4f-a175-a73abdfc118a)
+To learn more, go to [Get started with Copilot in Excel](https://support.microsoft.com/en-us/office/get-started-with-copilot-in-excel-d7110502-0334-4b4f-a175-a73abdfc118a).

 ## Use cases